Sweet Country (2017 film): Production

 The film was shot largely at Ooraminna Station, a cattle station about 40 km south of Alice Springs in the Northern Territory, not far from the Simpson Desert.
 A town built on the station for the film The Drover's Wife: The Legend of Molly Johnson (directed by Leah Purcell), which included a police station and general store, was used for the town scenes.
 Many cast members were Aboriginal Australians and locals from Alice Springs were employed as extras.

+Sequel

+A sequel film, Wolfram, also directed by Thornton and reprising several of the roles and actors from Sweet Country, premieres on the closing night of the Adelaide Film Festival on 26 October 2025.

 Reception

 The film was well received by critics and audiences alike, winning the Audience Award at the 2017 Adelaide Film Festival.

 On review aggregator website Rotten Tomatoes, the film holds an approval rating of 96% based on 91 reviews, with an average rating of 8.21/10.
 The website's critical consensus reads, "Sweet Country makes brilliant use of the Australian outback as the setting for a hard-hitting story that satisfies as a character study as well as a sociopolitical statement".
 On Metacritic, the film has a weighted average score of 87 out of 100, based on 21 critics, indicating "universal acclaim".

 It received positive reviews from many reviewers, with one calling it Thornton's second masterpiece, and one of the best Westerns and Australian films of the century.